devslovecoffee/devs-love-coffee/src/content/blog/resend-cube-lookalike-part-2.md

 <iframe loading="lazy" title="The Resend cube lookalike" src="/assets/resend_cube_2.html" height="400px" width="100%" style="border:none;"></iframe>
 <figcaption align = "center">The final result.
 Interactive. (code at the end of the post)</figcaption>

-The unfinished stuff from [Making the Resend cube from scratch using Three.js](https://devslovecoffee.com/making-the-resend-cube-from-scratch-using-three-js/) bothered me, So part 2 with bloom and animation is here.
+The unfinished stuff from <a class="internal" href="/blog/making-the-resend-cube-from-scratch-using-three-js">Making the Resend cube from scratch using Three.js</a> bothered me, So part 2 with bloom and animation is here.
 This is a continuation of my previous post and builds on the code we have produced, so be sure to check it out and catch up.

 ## First things first